quintalwebsolutions/quintal-oss/packages/result/README.md

 A TypeScript error handling paradigm using a `Result` monad, inspired by [the Rust programming language](https://doc.rust-lang.org/std/result/).
 For an amazing introduction to Monads, [watch this video by Studying With Alex](https://www.youtube.com/watch?v=C2w45qRc3aU)

-`Result<T, E>` is the type used for returning and propagating errors.
+`Result<T, E>` is a type used for returning and propagating errors.
 It has the following variants:

 - `ok(value: T)`, representing success;
 - `err(error: E)`, representing error.

 Functions return `Result` whenever errors are expected and recoverable.
-A simple function returning Result might be defined and used like so:
+A simple function returning `Result`` might be defined and used like so:

 // TODO add example